jido/Arcadam/README.md

 Note that there is a limited choice of special characters so an inline custom control can be used instead when adding a customisation.

 A custom marker applies to the following paragraph or block.
 It must be on its own line.
 A custom marker always starts with a special character.
-The optional ">" symbol at the beginning of the next line is removed in the output.
+The optional ">" symbol at the beginning of the lines that follow is removed in the output.

 ### Block Title